 In the past, few doctors gave locum tenens much consideration as a possible career path.
 Stability and growing within one company were the main goals for many.
-However, newer generations of physicians, and all professions for that matter, have a different perspective on their careers and how they fit into their lives.
+However, newer generations of physicians have a different perspective on their careers and how they fit into their lives.

 The newest physicians have shown far greater interest in making a career out of locum tenens.
 However, knowledge of the term Locum Tenens and the implications of working locum tenens is still not widespread.
 The goal of this post is to lay out the key financial aspects of working as a Locum Tenens before you decide to make a career or part of your career out of it.

 - There are pros and cons to being a locum tenens physician; let’s walk through a few together.

 - Retirement savings can be a bit more complicated as a locum tenens, from solo-401ks to defined benefit plans, we got you covered.

 - As a locum tenens physician, you won’t have access to group benefits, let’s review what you should have in place for your risk management.

 Prefer video over the blog?
 We’ve got you covered!
 Watch our YouTube video as we dissect this blog post for you:

 What is a Locum Tenens Physician?

 Locum tenens is actually a Latin phrase that translates to “to hold a place.”
 In the physician world, a locum tenens physician is a doctor who fills a position in a hospital for a temporary period of time.
 This period could range from a few days to a few months, and possibly even longer.